 The most important part of the conference call is a well-prepared agenda.
-Send the agenda at least 24 hours before the meeting: let the participants add their feedback, points, and questions they have.
+When hosting conference calls, send the agenda at least 24 hours before the meeting: let the participants add their feedback, points, and questions they have.

 A right agenda will lead to a more productive meeting, so write the goals and objectives clearly right in the beginning so that everyone notices on time.